finom/vovk/README.md

 - Pleasant error handling (no need to use `try..catch` and `NextResponse` to return an error to the client).
 - Service-Controller pattern is supported.
 - Partial refactoring is possible if you want to quickly try the library or update only particular endpoints with an isolated controller (see `createSegment` docs below).

+The principles of the project:

+- Use built-in Next.js features for your custom needs so you don't need to learn another framework:
-- Retains built-in Next.js features; use plain `req: NextRequest` to access body, query, etc; use `next/navigation` for redirects and `next/headers` to handle headers.
+  - Use plain `req: NextRequest` to access body, query, etc.
+  - Use `next/navigation` for redirects and `next/headers` to handle headers.
+- As pure as possible:
-- No tricks!
-Next Wednesday doesn't monkeypatch Next.js or use hidden featues of it, the library does nothing more than creation of [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers).
+  - Next Wednesday doesn't monkeypatch Next.js or use hidden featues of it, the library does nothing more than creation of [Route Handler](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) variables (`GET`, `POST`, `PUT` etc).
+  - The only side-effect feature used is `Request` class instance and no other project is imported for the library implementation, including Next.js itself (but types).

 ## Quick start